MrDodojo/BMSBattery_S_controllers_firmware/README.md

     * Kunteng LCD3 / LCD5 (C/P parameters mapped differently)
     * BluOsec App as Display / as Trip monitor / for on the fly configuration
     * Kingmeter J-LCD and Forerider App (not tested for a long time now)
-    * (!New) Kunteng LCD8 with cleaner display code
+    * (Added) Kunteng LCD8 with cleaner display code

+Other improvements:
+* (Modified) Modified almost all float code to either use 16bit or 32bit fixed point math.
+Slow loop now is less slow.
+* (Modified) PMSM modification for angle correction, since you need a lot more lead to get it running and do not want lagging correction.
-* (!New) UART communication with a python script to determine hall angles and motor delta angle, the last one will get you in the ballpark.
+* (Added) UART communication with a python script to determine hall angles and motor delta angle, will only get you in the ballpark, under development
+* (Removed) Interupt for brake signals.
+It wuold trigger so much in the bouncing region of my sensors it would kill any operation in place.
+It also wasn't used ...
+* (Modified) angle correction now runs on every frame instead of just the 0 frames to aid in startup and smooth running.

 ### What doesn't